japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManager.md

 Used when:

-* <<spark-sql-streaming-StateStoreRestoreExec.adoc#, StateStoreRestoreExec>> physical operator is executed
+* <<spark-sql-streaming-StateStoreRestoreExec.md#, StateStoreRestoreExec>> physical operator is executed

-* `StreamingAggregationStateManagerImplV1` legacy state manager is requested to <<spark-sql-streaming-StreamingAggregationStateManagerImplV1.adoc#put, put a row to a state store>>
+* `StreamingAggregationStateManagerImplV1` legacy state manager is requested to <<spark-sql-streaming-StreamingAggregationStateManagerImplV1.md#put, put a row to a state store>>

 | getStateValueSchema
 a| [[getStateValueSchema]]